 Some medications and drugs may reduce your appetite.
-These include street drugs—such as cocaine, heroin, and amphetamines—along with prescribed medications, such as some antibiotics, codeine, morphine, and chemotherapy drugs.
+These include illicit drugs — such as cocaine, heroin, and amphetamines — along with prescribed medications.

 Always contact your doctor right away if you begin to lose weight rapidly for no apparent reason.

 Treatment for a decreased appetite will depend on its cause.
-If the cause is a bacterial or viral infection you will usually not require treatment, as your appetite will quickly return once your infection is cured.
+If the cause is a bacterial or viral infection, you won’t usually require specific treatment for the symptom, as your appetite will quickly return once your infection is cured.

 It can be useful to keep a diary of what you eat and drink over a period of a few days to a week.
 This will help your doctor to assess your nutritional intake and the extent of your decreased appetite.

-During your appointment, your doctor will try to create a full picture of your symptom.
-He or she will measure your weight and height and compare this to the average for the population.
+During your appointment, your doctor will try to create a full picture of your symptoms.
+They’ll measure your weight and height and compare this to the average for the population.